When it comes to the favorite fruits of nature-rich Scandinavia, berries such as blueberries and lingonberries are often first on many people’s lists.

 Beautiful amber-colored fruit

-If you look closely at the cloudberry fruit, you will notice that, unlike blueberries, which have a flat, shiny surface, the cloudberry has a unique, uneven shape, as if several small berries have gathered together to form one.
+Suppose you look closely at the cloudberry fruit.
+In that case, you will notice that, unlike blueberries, which have a flat, shiny surface, the cloudberry has a unique, uneven shape, as if several small berries have gathered together to form one.

 Cloudberry is also characterized by its bright amber-colored fruit.